Jiribam district: Geography and history

 Jiribam district lies in the valley between the Bhuban range on the west (in Assam's Cachar district) and the Vangai range ("Vangaitang") in the east.
 The Barak River flows due north in the valley from Tipaimukh, turning west near Jirimukh, about 10 km south of Jiribam.
 Also at Jirimukh, the Jiri River that flows from north in the same valley drains into the Barak River.

 The area of Jiribam district appears to have been part of the Cachar kingdom at the beginning of the 19th century.
-After annexing the kingdom in 1832, the British made an agreement with Raja Gambhir Singh of Manipur ceding all claims to the territory up to the western stretch of Barak River (Note: The Barak River flows south till Tipaimukh and then makes an almost 180°-bend to flow north till Jirimukh.
+After annexing the kingdom in 1832, the British made an agreement with Raja Gambhir Singh of Manipur ceding all claims to the territory bounded in the west by the western stretch of Barak River (Note: The Barak River flows south till Tipaimukh and then makes an almost 180°-bend to flow north till Jirimukh.
 The region between these two stretches might have been contested between Manipur and Kachar prior to 1833.) and the Jiri River.
-Thus the eastern portion of the Jiribam valley came under the control of Manipur, while the rest remained under Cachar which became part of Assam.
+Consequently, the eastern portion of the Jiribam valley came under the control of Manipur, while the rest remained under Cachar which became part of Assam.

 The Jiribam Valley was at that time forested and mostly uninhabited.
 The Cachar portion of the valley had a ferry port at Jirighat, which was used by the travellers on the Silchar–Manipur road (called "Cachar Road" in Manipur).
-The Manipur state government decided to open the valley for agricultural settlement in 1907, and by 1911, 14,346 bighas of land is said to have been settled.
+The Manipur state government decided to open the Jiribam valley for agricultural settlement in 1907, and by 1911, 14,346 bighas of land is said to have been settled.

 Rice and sugarcane were cultivated, and betel leaf (pan) in areas unsuitable for rice cultivation.

 By 1931, there were 46 villages in the Jiribam settlement, populated by Manipuri (Meitei) Hindus and Muslims, Bengali Hindus and Muslims, a few Kukis and Kabuis.
 Jiribam also had 5 primary schools, the same number as in the Imphal Valley outside the city of Imphal.
 Most of the settlers in Jiribam came from the Cachar district, very few from the Imphal Valley (Manipur valley).
 This meant that the settlers had to be treated as 'British subjects' rather than 'Manipur state subjects' and revenue settlement orders and dispute resolutions had to be carried out by the British Political Agent.